unlikelyso/unlikelyso/src/blog/aita-at-work.md

 One of my most transformative experiences was experiencing <a href="https://www.gsb.stanford.edu/experience/learning/leadership/interpersonal-dynamics">Stanford’s Interpersonal Dynamics</a>
 while in school.
 It gave me the knowledge needed to address interpersonal conflict.
-Still, it took me years to effectively apply the lessons learned at work.
+Still, it took me years to effectively <a href="/appreciation-expand-your-influence-and-lead-with-authenticity/">apply the lessons learned at work</a>.
 Execution is hard in environments that may not feel safe but can be done with selective risk-taking and practice.
 Learning to speak frankly about my feelings and attempting to understand the underlying problem has opened me to different perspectives, helping me to engage in collaborative problem-solving.
 In doing so, I have moved from